-If you cannot win a combaton you rown, you may ask anyother player to help you.
+If you cannot win a combat on your own, you may ask any other player to help you.
 If he refuses, you may ask another player, and so on, until they all turn you down or someone helps.
-Only one player can help you, adding their combat strength to yours.
+Only one player can help you, adding his combat strength to yours.
 Anyone can play cards to affect your combat, however!

 You'll probably have to bribe someone to help.
 You may offer your helper any Item(s) you are currently carrying, or any number of the Treasure cards the monster has.
-If you offer part of the monster's Treasure, you must agree whether they pick first, or you pick first, or whatever.
+If you offer him part of the monster's Treasure, you must agree whether he picks first, or you pick first, or whatever.
 You may also offer to play any cards from your hand that you legally could, such as Go Up a Level cards, on your helper.

 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
-For instance, if a Warrior helps you, you will win if your combined total ties that of the monster, and your helper can Berserk and discard cards to add their his combat strength (but only once per combat, not once per monster).
-If you are facing the Wannabe Vampire and a Cleric helps you, they can chase it away automatically.
-But if you are facing the Drooling Slime and an Elf helps you, the monster's combat strength is increased by 4 (unless you, too, are an Elf and the monster's combat strength has already been increased).
+For instance, if a Warrior helps you, you will win if your combined total ties that of the monster, and he can Berserk and discard cards to add to his combat strength (but only once per combat, not once per monster).
+If you are facing the Wannabe Vampire and a Cleric helps you, he can chase it away automatically.
+But if you are facing the Drooling Slime and an Elf helps you, the monster's combat strength has already been increased).

 If someone successfully helps you kill the monster, discard it, draw Treasures (see Rewards, below), and follow any special instructions on the monster card.
 You level up for each slain monster.
-Your helper does not go up any levels . . . unless the helper is an Elf, in which case they gain one level for each monster slain.
+Your helper does not go up any levels . . . unless he's an Elf, in which case he gains one level for each monster slain.
 You draw the Treasure cards, even if it was your helper's special ability that defeated the monster, and distribute them according to the agreement you reached.